-Causes of hypertension include genetics, poor diet, lack of exercise, stress, high sodium intake, alcohol, and certain medications.
-Your risk increases with age because the artery walls lose their elasticity.
+High blood pressure can have a variety of causes.
+Causes can include genetics, poor diet, lack of exercise, stress, alcohol, and certain medications.
+Your risk also increases with age.
+As you get older, your artery walls lose their elasticity.

-High blood pressure without a known cause is called essential or primary hypertension.
-Hypertension caused by kidney disease or another medical condition is called secondary hypertension.
+If you have high blood pressure from unknown causes, it’s called essential or primary hypertension.
+If kidney disease or another medical condition causes your hypertension, it’s called secondary hypertension.

-The Mayo Clinic says that reducing your sodium intake can lower your blood pressure by 2 to 8 mm Hg.
-Sodium causes the body to retain fluids and increases pressure in the blood vessel walls.
-You should limit your sodium intake to 2,300 milligrams (mg) or less daily.
+According to the Mayo Clinic, reducing your sodium intake can lower your blood pressure by 2 to 8 mm Hg.
+Sodium causes your body to retain fluids.
+This increases the volume of your blood and the pressure in your blood vessels.

 - white beans

 Ask your doctor how much potassium you need.
 It’s important to get enough potassium in your diet.
 But eating too much of it may be harmful, especially if you have certain medical conditions, like chronic kidney disease.

 On top of eating a well-balanced diet, it’s essential to get regular exercise.
 In a review article published in the journal Sports Medicine, researchers report that low to moderate exercise training can help reduce high blood pressure.